San Elijo State Beach Camping Guide: Best Sites, Tips & What to Know

 Having grown up in San Diego, I don’t think I’ve ever missed a summer of beach camping in my life.
 And it’s a tradition I have continued with my kids.
 Every summer we go camping at the San Elijo State Beach campground.
-It’s one of our most favorite summer traditions.
+It’s one of our most favorite summer campgrounds.
 And I know I’m not alone because beach camping in Southern California is extremely popular and downright difficult to get campsites.
 But I do have tips on how to improve your chances at booking a beach campsite.

 If you haven’t ever gone beach camping, I highly suggest you give it a try.
 There’s not much better than relaxing at the beach all day and then falling asleep while listening to the waves crash just steps away from your campsite.
+We bring our favorite beach games, and the days just feel easy.

 But there are some things you need to know ahead of time, like how to book a campsite at San Elijo beach.